Fields of definition of elliptic curves with prescribed torsion: Elliptic curves with -torsion over cubic fields

-which is obtained from \eqref{eq:t^2=f(d)} by the change of variables $e=d(d-1)t$.
-Using the Magma function \texttt{RankBound} \cite{mag}, one computes the ranks of $E$ and $B$ to be $0$.
-Alternatively, a computation with newforms in either Magma or Sage \cite{sage} shows that the $L$-functions of $E$ and $B$ do not vanish at~$1$.
-By results of Kato \cite{kato}, the Birch--Swinnerton-Dyer conjecture is true for quotients of modular Jacobians.
-Either way, we conclude that the rank of $J_\Gamma(\Q)$ is 0.
+\begin{proof} The modular Abelian variety $J_\Gamma$ over~$\Q$ decomposes up to isogeny as $J_\Gamma\sim E\times E \times B$, where $E$ is an elliptic curve and $B$ is an Abelian surface.
+A computation with newforms in either Magma or Sage \cite{sage} shows that the $L$-functions of $E$ and~$B$ do not vanish at~$1$.
+By results of Kato \cite{kato}, the Birch--Swinnerton-Dyer conjecture is true for modular Abelian varieties.
+We conclude that $J_\Gamma(\Q)$ has rank~$0$.

 Let $\red_3$ denote the reduction map $J_\Gamma(\Q)\to J_\Gamma(\F_3)$.
 Then $\red_3$ is injective.
 One computes the numerator of the zeta function of $X_\Gamma$ over $\F_3$ to be $1 + 5x + 12x^{2} + 17x^{3} + 22x^{4} + 51x^{5} + 108x^{6} + 135x^{7} + 81x^{8}$.
 Looking at the coefficient of~$x$, we obtain $\#X_\Gamma(\F_3) = 1 + 5 + 3 = 9$; substituting $x=1$, we obtain $\#J_\Gamma(\F_3)=432 = 2^4 \cdot 3^3$.
 We deduce that $\#J_\Gamma(\Q)$ divides $432$.